HP: committed to sustainability

 The first step is eco-design.
 We’re making more and more sustainable products, by limiting the use of substances of concern and non-recyclable and hard-to-recycle materials, such as plastic, and using much more recycled materials to make our equipment.
 The second area we’ll be focusing on is limiting the energy consumption of our machines with each generation, and manufacturing repairable, modular products.

-2 - Circular Economy
+2 - Innovative Services

 The next step involves offering our circular economy services to clients, via our portfolio of refurbished devices, which is featuring increasingly in our offering.
 We have, for example, a useful life extension service which increases the lifespan of our hardware from three or four years to five, even seven years.
 We can then collect our end-of-life equipment from clients and either sell it on the second-hand market or recycle it, in compliance with local regulations.